articleIcon-icon

 With Deel, applicants receive:

-• Strategic eligibility assessments across O-1A criteria
+• Strategic eligibility assessments across all eight O-1A criteria

-• Expert letter guidance and narrative structuring
+• Expert letter guidance, narrative structuring, and petition drafting

-• Petition filing and USCIS communication
+• Petition filing and direct USCIS communication management

 • Support for both Employer of Record (EOR) arrangements and company-owned US entities

-Fast-track your O-1A visa with Deel Immigration
+Fast-track your O-1A visa with Deel Mobility

 Image